7 Common Causes of Neck Injury

 7. Falls.
 In older people, slip and fall accidents can create whiplash injuries.
 The sudden jolt can lead to headaches, severe neck pain, and numbness in the arms and hands.
 People with osteoporosis are at higher risk for neck injury from falls.
 Neck sprains are also common in slip and fall accidents among the elderly.
 These, like other minor neck injuries, can be treated at home with over-the-counter pain medication, ice or heat, and rest.

 Neck pain is common.
 Incorrect or prolonged movements to the same area increase your risk of injury.
-Taking precautions like stretching your neck and being aware of how your sitting at home and work can prevent self-inflicted neck pain.
+Taking precautions like stretching your neck and being aware of how you're sitting at home and work can prevent self-inflicted neck pain.
 In other cases, proper care and following your doctor’s treatment plan will get you back to your favorite activities in short order.

 Specialists Near You